surgosan/ESP32_Projects/ESP32-WROOM-32/Projects/Automated_Water_Pump_V2/README.md

 On the PCB side, I started with the power jack and led it to the buck converter.
 This time, the buck converter was flipped to accommodate the sides that the Vin and Out were on.
 This connected to the header risers which also has the MOSFET connected.
 This MOSFET is powered directly from the power jack where the gate is connected to the ESP32 and leads to the terminal block (also connected to GND).
-This completes the circuit.
+Thus, the circuit is complete.

 ![PCB View][1]